urbanjost/M_starpac/README.md

                                       ===

  PGMS:    Compute and optionally print a periodogram analysis of a series;  use
-          FFT  for computations; return periodogram and  corresponding frequen- cies
+          FFT  for computations; return periodogram and  corresponding frequencies

           <real> YFFT(nfft), PER(nf), FREQ(nf)
           :